-Our stem cell manufacturing facility, located in San Diego, California, offers a manufacturing capacity that is among the largest in the world.
-Stemedica’s manufacturing is strictly regulated and conforms to the highest standards of safety.
-Our facility is licensed and certified as Current Good Manufacturing Practices (cGMP) with the State Department of Public Health Food and Drug Branch (FDB) to produce cells for use in human clinical trials.
-Stemedica follows strict quality control and safety measurement protocols, including FDA/cGMP guidelines to control for infectious diseases, acute and chronic toxicity, and tumorigenicity.
+Our cell manufacturing facility, located in San Diego, California, offers phase 1/2 clinical grade cell products.
+Stemedica’s facility is cGMP (Current Good Manufacturing Practices) compliant and licensed by the California State Department of Public Health Food and Drug Branch (FDB) to produce cells for use in human clinical trials.
+Stemedica follows strict quality control and safety measurement protocols, including FDA guidance for industry to control for infectious diseases, acute and chronic toxicity, and tumorigenicity.

-Our proprietary BioSmart Technology™ secures significant advantages for our stem cells:
+Our proprietary BioSmart Technology™ secures significant advantages for our progenitor cells:

-Stemedica has developed and executed a proprietary platform — BioSmart Technology™— for manufacturing adult allogeneic stem cells.
+Stemedica has developed and executed a proprietary platform — BioSmart Technology™— for manufacturing non-embryonic allogeneic progenitor cells.
 This platform provides a competitive advantage in its ability to manufacture a reproducible and scalable pipeline of new product candidates that address major unmet medical conditions.

-Stemedica manufactures its stem cells within a patented low-oxygen, low-tension environment.
-This unique manufacturing process is responsible for many of the benefits of our stem cell lines, including our stem cells’ enhanced proliferation, high migratory ability, insignificant or no antigen expression and engraftment characteristics.
+Stemedica manufactures its progenitor cells in a low-oxygen, low-tension environment.
+This type of manufacturing process is responsible for many of the benefits of our progenitor cells, including enhanced proliferation, high migratory ability, insignificant or no HLA-DR antigen expression and engraftment characteristics.

-This BioSmart Technology™ manufacturing platform replicates the natural inside-the-body “micro-niche” environment from which the cells originate, while the low-oxygen atmosphere further replicates the ischemic clinical conditions under which stem cells may be expected to proliferate.
+The BioSmart Technology™ manufacturing platform replicates the natural inside-the-body “micro-niche” environment from which cells originate, while the low-oxygen atmosphere further replicates the ischemic clinical conditions under which progenitor cells may be expected to proliferate.
 This hypoxic manufacturing process has other advantages as well.
 By keeping the cells in this low oxygen, low tension environment, they are protected from external exposure to normal oxygen and other disruptive and damaging elements.